vasu31dev/playwright-ts/docs/Utilities.md

 }
 ```

-In this example, we're using some `types` optional parameters with utility functions:
+In this example, we're using some optional parameters with utility functions:

 1. `Locator options`: `hasText` is used as an optional parameter to locate the element that has the given text.